jjhelmus/travis-build-conda-pyart/README.md

 Project for building and uploading Py-ART conda packages for OS X using Travis CI.

+Currently building conda package for Python 2.7 with Numpy 1.7, 1.8 and 1.9.

 Credits
 -------
 This is projects is based upon Robert T. McGibbon's